There’s something sacred about the sound a good meditation gong makes.

 In the 1980s, German musician Johannes Heimrath became fascinated by meditation gongs.
 He ran workshops and helped many people to cure health problems using gongs.
 Heimrath discovered that meditation gongs are remarkably good at curing headaches and relieving neck pain and various cramps.

 When we listen to a meditation gong we stimulate the nerve endings.
 This can have a big affect on health problems like tension headaches and various forms of injuries.

 Gongs are relaxing too.
 They soothe the mind.
 And when the mind is relaxed the body heals.

 It’s been proven that there is a direct relationship between emotions and pain.
-That is why we can use meditation to balance emotions and stop pain.
+That is why we can use meditation to stop pain.
 Meditation stops negative emotions, which in turns stops physical pain.